 There are a lot of smart padlock options on the market today.
 However, I don’t believe there is a single smart padlock that is the best for every use case.
 That being said, there are two locks that stand out as the best for specific uses.

 In my opinion, the best outdoor smart padlock is the Igloohome Smart Padlock.
 It is a very secure and capable outdoor lock with the 9mm think hardened steel shackle and IP66 waterproof rating.
 Combine that with great battery performance and the best access sharing options.
 It is clear that this is the best smart padlock to secure an outdoor gate or shed.

 For indoor use, I recommend the WGCC Fingerprint Lock.
 Fingerprint unlocking gives you quick access to the lock.
 This is perfect for gym and school lockers or a cabinet in your garage.
-The lock also has a great battery life and can go 1000 unlocks between charges.
+This is a great value lock for the price.

 P.S.
 Please leave a comment below to ask a question, help someone else or share your experiences.
 Thanks!